|

 New and Renewing Notary Packages Renewing Notary Packages do not come with a notary journal

 The office of the Secretary of State will send you a commission letter and stamp card once your application has been approved and processed.
 The commission letter will provide the exact information you need to have included on your seal, including your new commission expiration date.
 Once you have received your commission certificate and stamp card please visit The Notary's Store, you will be entering the West Virginia section for your official notary supplies.
-We offer a New Notary Supply Package and a Renewing Notary Supply Package which include your required West Virginia Notary Seal/Stamp and other needed notary supplies at a special reduced price.
+We offer a New Notary Supply Package and a Renewing Notary Supply Package which include your required West Virginia Notary Seal/Stamp, West Virginia Notary Journal and other needed notary supplies at a special reduced price.
 West Virginia law does not require a notary to keep a record of his/her official acts, but it is recommended to do so.
 A record book will offer an excellent way of recalling past notarial acts.
 If a notary is called upon to testify in court, a record book may help establish what actually took place.
 The West Virginia Notary Journal, also available in the online store, was specifically designed for this purpose and contains many elements not available in other registers.
 To order, enter the required information and scroll down through the page to locate the notary packages, or you can purchase your notary supplies separately.
 Follow the instructions through checkout.
 Once you have your official bond you may proceed with step 4.

 Note: An Errors and Omissions Insurance Policy is not required by law, but may be purchased as it protects the notary public and pays for any charges the notary might owe for legal fees and costs should the notary be sued.